Tomev/qcflow/docs/source/model-registry.rst

     client.delete_registered_model(name="sk-learn-random-forest-reg-model")

 While the above workflow API demonstrates interactions with the Model Registry, two exceptional cases require attention.
-One is when you have existing ML models saved from training without the use of MLflow.
+One is when you have existing ML models saved from training without the use of QCFlow.
 Serialized and persisted on disk in sklearn's pickled format, you want to register this model with the Model Registry.
-The second is when you use an ML framework without a built-in MLflow model flavor support, for instance, `vaderSentiment,` and want to register the model.
+The second is when you use an ML framework without a built-in QCFlow model flavor support, for instance, `vaderSentiment,` and want to register the model.

-Registering a Model Saved Outside MLflow
+Registering a Model Saved Outside QCFlow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Not everyone will start their model training with MLflow.
-So you may have some models trained before the use of MLflow.
+Not everyone will start their model training with QCFlow.
+So you may have some models trained before the use of QCFlow.
 Instead of retraining the models, all you want to do is register your saved models with the Model Registry.

 This code snippet creates a sklearn model, which we assume that you had created and saved in native pickle format.